 - "aim" is used in front of m, b, p

 Vowels with no accent

-We already know what are the French vowels sooner.
-Therefore, they may not accented, accented, or combined with other vowels.
+We already know what are the French vowels sound like.
+They may be not accented, accented or even combined with other vowels.
 Here is a table with pronunciations for unaccented vowels alone:

 |a||/a/||chat, sac, bagage, matin|